-Memories of Artūrs Ozols about the ship "Saratov"
+Artūrs Ozols' memories of the ship "Saratov"

 Artūrs Ozols graduated from Riga Polytechnic and served as a naval officer (midshipman) and engineer in the Russian Black Sea Fleet aboard the warship Panteleimon.
 During the Latvian Liberation Struggle, he joined the Student Company.
 In Liepaja he put the ship "Saratov" into service.
 Arthurs Ozols' memoirs about the ship "Saratov" were published in the Dauagava Vanagi monthly

-"The government acknowledged the need for a floating vehicle in order for the government to have a ship to handle, perhaps to transfer troops to Ventspils.
-From a strategic point of view, the military considered it necessary and also from a moral point of view, so that if everything collapsed and our new army - unarmed, untrained, which retreated from Riga to Jelgava, from Jelgava through Kurzeme in the direction of Liepaja - at least provided.
-In the worst case scenario, we would be boarded and we would have the opportunity to retreat.
-As Brother Markus, who was at the front, later told me, this awareness gave new impetus to the fighters on the front.
-It was necessary to look for the ship, but when it looked, there was no ship.
-There was only one, "Saratov", who fell to the side.
-As a sailor myself, I wanted to orient myself in my specialty and went to "Saratov" to see what was really there.
-On the ship I met the firebox as the only person, the engine room was full of water, only one boiler with a little pressure.
-I asked why the water in the engine room is not pumped out.
+“The government recognized the need for a floating means of transport so that the government could have a ship to operate with, perhaps to transfer troops to Ventspils.
+From a strategic point of view, the military had seen it as necessary and also from a moral point of view, so that in the event that everything fell apart and our young army — unarmed, untrained, retreating from Riga to Jelgava, from Jelgava through Kurzeme in the direction of Liepāja — would at least have the awareness that we were taken care of.
+In the worst case, we would board the ship, and the possibility of retreat would be ensured for us.
+As my brother Markus, who was at the front, later told me, this awareness gave the fighters at the front new vigor.
+So they had to look for a ship, but when they looked around, there was no ship.
+There was only one, a “Saratov” that had tilted on its side.
+Being a sailor myself, I wanted to orient myself in my specialty and went to the “Saratov” to see what was really there.
+On the ship I met The stoker was the only person, the engine room was full of water, only one boiler with low pressure.
+I asked why the water in the engine room was not being pumped out.

-"We Latvians need a ship."
+"We Latvians need the ship."

-"Oh, that's another thing."
+"Ah, that's another matter."

 "But I only have one pot."

-At the end of January, we moved slowly with one boiler, but we got out very well.
-We boarded one of the English warships and the transhipment began in the dark.
-We also got things that had not been seen in Liepaja for a long time.
-The English were very kind, there was a lot of fraternity.
-I had to know about the boiler and at the same time go upstairs as an interpreter, because there was no one who knew English and could tell the guys the instructor taught me how to handle new self-propelled guns that we hadn't even seen.
-When everything was settled, we drove back to Liepaja with one boiler and an expensive charge.
-The rifles had to be assembled in order to shoot, people had to be hired, but there was no money.
-They must also be delivered to the front where they are needed.
-We must look for workers who will not harm our cause.
-That was the environment in Liepaja at that time. ”
+At the end of January, we were moving slowly with one boiler, but we got out very well.
+We stopped at one of the English warships and in the dark the reloading began.
+We also got things that had not been seen in Liepāja for a long time.
+The English were very kind, there was a lot of fraternization.
+I had to know about the boiler and at the same time go up as an interpreter, because there was no one who knew English and could tell the guys the instructor was teaching how to handle new submachine guns that our guys had not even seen.
+When everything was settled, we drove back to Liepāja with one boiler and the expensive bullet.
+The rifles had to be assembled in firing order, people had to be hired, but there was no money.
+They also had to be delivered to the front, where they were needed.
+We had to find workers who would not harm our cause.
+That was the environment in Liepāja at that time.”

-Who was Artūrs Ozols
+Who was Artūrs Ozols?

-Artūrs Ozols had graduated from the Riga Polytechnic and as a naval officer (engineer) and engineer in the Russian Black Sea Fleet, he served on the warship Panteleimon.
+Artūrs Ozols graduated from Riga Polytechnic School and served as a naval officer (midshipman) and engineer in the Russian Black Sea Fleet on the warship "Panteleimon".
+He participated in the liberation battles of Latvia as part of the Student Company.
+He brought the ship "Saratov" into operational order in Liepāja.

-He was elected to the Constituent Assembly and then to Edinburgh, Scotland, as an expert in overseeing the construction of our first icebreaker, Krišjānis Valdemārs.
-For many years he was director of the Maritime Department.
+He was elected to the Constituent Assembly, then in Edinburgh, Scotland, as an expert, he supervised the construction of our first icebreaker "Krišjānis Valdemārs".
+For many years he was the director of the Maritime Department.
+After World War II, he was the first chairman of the board of the National Foundation in Scandinavia in exile.
+Died in Sweden.

 Storyteller: Artūrs Ozols; Wrote down this story: Valdis Kuzmins